August 2017 - Amazing A Level Results for Christ's Hospital Pupils

 Carolina Trinker (39)

 These outstanding results will see the pupils secure places at some of the top universities in this country including Classics at King’s College London, Classics at Edinburgh, English and German Law at King’s College London, English at Warwick, Law at Birmingham, Politics, plus Philosophy and Law at King’s College London.

-“I congratulate pupils and their teachers on another superb set of IB results” said John Franklin, Head Master of Christ’s Hospital, “I am delighted and extremely proud of our IB pupils they have achieved some truly outstanding results in this world class qualification.
+“I congratulate pupils and their teachers on another superb set of IB results” said the Headmaster of Christ’s Hospital, “I am delighted and extremely proud of our IB pupils they have achieved some truly outstanding results in this world class qualification.
 They have worked tirelessly across six separate subjects and are now well equipped for the demands of university."

 GCSE Results 2017

 Christ’s Hospital is absolutely delighted with the 2017 (I)GCSE exam results that reflect over 87% of all grades at A*-B. This is an improvement on last year’s impressive results (85.6%).
 This year, 30.4% of all the grades awarded were at A* with 63.1% at A grade or above and in the core subjects of Maths, English and the Sciences, the results were excellent.
 These very strong results saw 25 pupils gain 10 A grades or better and some brilliant individual performances: